JetBrains/mps-coderules/docs/content/processing.md

 # Constraints Processing System

-***Discuss how constraints processing works (abstractly)***

-- Discuss semantics of constraints processing.
-- Loosely follows CHR semantics.
-- Influenced heavily by JCHR[^jchr].
+This section briefly overlooks how constraint processing works.
+The system described here follows loosely the CHR specification, and has been in particular heavily influenced by JCHR[^jchr] implementation.
+The distinctive features are built-in support for logical variables, terms, and pattern matching.
+Alternative body branches are a deviation from the standard CHR.

 ## Terms and unification

-Constraints processing relies heavily on the use of terms as data type.
+Constraints processing relies heavily on the use of *terms* as data type.
 Abstractly speaking, terms are functions of 0 or more arguments.
 Any opaque value captured by a term must be a POJO.

 ```
   f(g(), h(k()))